Cueros de Purulla: Eruption history

 The lava dome at Cueros de Purulla is 400,000 ± 100,000 years old and produced volcanic units that resemble the older volcanics of Cerro Blanco; some were originally attributed to that volcano.
 At first, "coulee" lava flows were erupted and a large lava dome grew.
 After the collapse, the same processes rebuild part of the volcano.
 Notably, there is no indication that Cueros de Purulla produced block-and-ash flows.
 Based on the stratigraphic relations with volcanic rocks from Cerro Blanco, Cueros de Purulla was active during the last 73,000 years.
+It is considered to be a low-risk volcano.

 The "El Paso ash" in the Tafí valley was emplaced between 11802 and 4289 years before present and may originate at Cueros de Purulla volcano.
 A large eruption occurred during the Holocene, 7820 years before present (i.e. about 5870 BC).
-Deposits from this eruption form the Cerro Paranilla Ash in the Calchaquí Valleys.
+Deposits from this eruption form the Cerro Paranilla Ash in the Calchaquí Valleys, while a correlation to the 12,000-4,300 years before present so-called "VO ash" is unlikely.
 The eruption was highly explosive, forming a buoyant cloud and depositing tephra as far as Cafayate in the Salta Province.
+However, it is possible that deposits close to Cueros de Purulla might originate from activity at Cerro Blanco instead.
+Seismic activity was registered in 2020 AD.